 Within this recipe post, you’ll make a flavorful curry dish, with just a few ingredients.
 Plus you’ll learn a simple trick to infuse stronger flavors of curry or other spices into your cooking.

 It comes together in a snap (not talking about the peas here) and can be cooked in one pot.
-Curry powder is an ingredient that goes a long way to flavor dishes and is the star of this coconut curry shrimp.
+Curry powder is an ingredient that goes a long way to flavor dishes and is the star of this coconut shrimp curry.
 I have a tip to infuse the flavor into the food even more, so be sure to read the cooking tips section below.

-It wouldn’t be coconut curry shrimp without coconut of course.
-Thick canned coconut adds creamy texture and flavor that pairs with the shrimp and curry.
+It wouldn’t be coconut shrimp curry without coconut of course.
+Canned coconut milk adds a lovely creamy texture and flavor.